minprog-platforms/project-mousssssaaaaaaa/README.md

 This andriod app keeps it simple but offers some nice features.
 When completing a goal it will save the time and date to the achievements list.
 The app performs this by having the user check a box when completed which triggers a function to save the time and date of that action.
 This features has the benefit to make other features like analytics or incentives (e.g. double reward bonus) more feasible.

 ###### Hardest parts
-It might be difficult to balance the 'game' aspect of having goals that are challenging and reachable when the user decides the reward and the price.
-I also assume that the user would have to enter a lot of goals and items before the randomized generator will offer interesting options.
+It might be difficult create a right loop of adding a goal to list which will then create a randomized task list.
+Another obstacle could be that the user would have to enter a lot of goals and items before the randomized generator will offer interesting options.
+I also assume that to balance the 'game' aspect of having goals that are challenging and reachable when the user decides the reward and the price.